-10 Tips to Maximize Your Outdoor Security Lighting Efforts!
+10 Pro Tips for Installing Outdoor Security Lighting

-Security lighting around your home gives you much more of a chance to be overlooked by a burglar, making them move on to an easier target.
-While proper security lighting is important to home security, don't forget that it's only just a part of things you can do to keep yourself, your family and your home safe.
+Bright lights help ensure that your home will be overlooked by a burglar, making them move on to an easier target.
+While proper security lighting is important to home security, don't forget that it's only just a part of things you can do to keep yourself, your family, and your home safe.

-Top 10 tips to maximize your outdoor security lighting!
+Here are ten tips to help you maximize your outdoor security lighting!

-The more blind spots you have around your yard, the easier you are making it for the burglar.
-You have to consider more areas of your yard than just the obvious ones.
-And even then, some people miss some of the obvious ones...
+The more "blind" or dark spots you have around your yard, the easier you make it for a burglar.
+Consider installing more little lights in more areas of your yard rather than just a couple bright ones.

 Make sure that not only is the front of your house covered, but the back yard as well, and along the sides of your house.

-It is just a smart idea to have some sort of lighting at any entryway into your home; front, back and/or along the sides.
-Not only to scare off intruders but to aid you at night.
+It is smart to have lighting at any entryway into your home: front, back and/or along the sides.
+Not only to scare off intruders, but to aid you at night.

 Ideally, you want your security lighting up higher off of the ground, shining downwards to cast a big area of light.
-Lights closer to the ground tend to not cover as big of a radius.
+Lights closer to the ground don't cover as big of a radius.

-The light that comes down will be softer by the time it hits the ground, meaning there will less blind spots in your yard created by shadows.
-It is also much easier to overlap lighting to get full coverage.
-The lower to the ground, the more lights that would be needed for this effect.
+The light that comes down further will be softer by the time it hits the ground, meaning there will less blind or dark spots in your yard created by shadows.
+Using this technique, it is also much easier to overlap lighting to get full coverage.
+The lower they are to the ground, the more lights you'll need for this effect.

 Placing lights up high aimed downwards also helps to reduce the amount of light pollution you are producing with it.